TedHusted/awake/awake.md/awake.md

 “Adrian, these are the two investigators who asked to see you,” says a metallic voice.

-Standing up behind his desk, Adrian gestured for the agents to come into his office and take a seat.
+Standing up behind his desk, Adrian gestures for the agents to come into his office and take a seat.
 The office bot turns and whirs away.
 The agents settle into office chairs facing Adrian’s desk.

 Behind the grey metal desk is a matching workstation table.
-A large monitor, taking up much of the table, is partially blocking a window with a view of the cityscape.
-Unfolding across the monitor is an image of an incessant blue sky with spectacular white clouds.
+A large display, taking up much of the table, blocks part of a cityscape view.
+As if to compensate, an image of white clouds under a blue sky unfolds across the display.
 The upper half of one side wall is a white board covered with workflow diagrams.

 “Thank you for seeing us, Mr. Chou.
 I’m agent Park and this is my partner agent Tate.”

 “Good morning.
-What can I do for the NTSB?”
+What can I do for the CTSB?”

-“We just met with Elena Vargas, and she said you would be able to check to see if Brent left his phone in his office.”
+“We met with Elena Vargas, and she said you would be able to check to see if Brent left his phone in his office.”

 “I take it that you are investigating the collision?”